-• Instructional hours entered into LACES must be specified as "Instruction - Distance Learning" or "Instruction hours".
-Some online programs will allow the participant to indicate if the lesson is being conducted in the classroom or if the participant is working independently.

-All distance education instructional hours must be documented using the Clock Time Model or Teacher Verification Model.
+- Instructional hours entered into LACES must be specified as "Instruction Distance Learning" or "Instruction hours". - All distance education instructional hours must be documented using the Clock Time Model, Learner Mastery Model, or Teacher Verification Model.

 TRAINING FOR ADMINISTERING ASSESSMENTS

 It is essential for data quality, that all assessments be administered in a standardized manner in accordance with the test publishers' directions.